foundations-fall-2016/session5/readme.md

 }
 ```

+See this [font stack](https://www.cssfontstack.com/Lucida-Grande) for improvements.

-Note the use of max-width on the body selector.
-We applied it to a div in the past.
+Note the use of:

+1. max-width on the body selector
-Note the use of margin on the body element.
-We applied it to a div in the past.
+1. margin on the body element

+We applied these to a div in the past.

 We'll start by using float on the two main content columns: